serokell/blog-posts/Introduction to Free Monads/article.md

   | Input (a -> a)
   | Output a a
 ```

+[^astf-explanation]: If this definition seems confusing, let's consider `Add`.
+    Left-to-right, its arguments are the left operand, the right operand, and the continuation.
+    Continuation accepts the result of addition, and (eventually) returns some end result.

 If we try to derive a `Functor` instance, GHC will complain: